jasphyy/java-study/README.md

 # Java Upskill
-Java Upskill Repository containing key Java concepts instrumental in mastering and enhancing Java knowledge and to upskill for future projects.
+Repository containing key Java concepts instrumental in mastering and enhancing Java knowledge and to upskill for future projects.